-Written cooperation agreement
+Cooperation with law enforcement authorities Written cooperation agreement

-The cooperation between an NGO operating the 116 000 hotline and the law enforcement authorities of its country is based on a written agreement of cooperation.
+The cooperation between an NGO operating the 116000 hotline and the law enforcement authorities of its country must be based on a written agreement of cooperation (see exemple on p.
+28-32).
 This document is meant to define the respective mandates and tasks, in the respect of their complementary roles.
 It will thus help ensure an easier and more effective cooperation in cases of missing children.
 You will find below a list of the main elements that often characterise such a cooperation.